garosenbaum/garosenbaum/README.md

-garosenbaum est
+Hey, I'm Gabriel ❗
-:: de pythonā 🐍 et sapientā artificiosā discere volo
+:: I'm interested in Python and Machine Learning 🐍
 :: "official" proctor of the turing test 📄
 :: contact me at garosenbaum0256@gmail.com ✨